mobify/stencil/README.md

 Stencil provides a set of building blocks for mobile UI that helps you implement common patterns faster, more reliably, and without dictating design specifics.
 It also provides a set of conventions based on modular and object-oriented approaches to CSS that allow you to build your own robust, testable components.

-Link to More documentation here?

-    - Design principles?
-    - Refer to mobify/mobify-code-style for naming conventions?
-    - List of components, their name, purpose, configurable variables and variants?

 ## Requirements

 Stencil is written in Sass (SCSS syntax), and requires Sass 3.3.